Peck Hall 3218

 Office Phone: 618-650-2414

 Jeffrey T. Manuel is an Associate Professor in the Department of Historical Studies at Southern Illinois University Edwardsville.
 A native of Anoka, Minnesota, Manuel received his BA in history and economics from Northwestern University in 2001 and his PhD in history from the University of Minnesota in 2009.

 Manuel's research interests focus on the history of resource industries in the modern United States.
 He is especially interested in relationships between resource industries, the environment, technology, and politics.
-Manuel's first book, Taconite Dreams: The Struggle to Sustain Mining on Minnesota's Iron Range, 1915-2000, is forthcoming from the University of Minnesota Press.
+Manuel's book, Taconite Dreams: The Struggle to Sustain Mining on Minnesota's Iron Range, 1915-2000, was published by the University of Minnesota Press.
 His research on the history of the iron ore industry has also appeared in Technology and Culture and several forthcoming edited collections.
 This research has been supported by grants and fellowships including a STEP Grant from SIUE's Office of Research and Projects and the Norman Johnson Dewitt Fellowship from the University of Minnesota.
 Manuel's current research project examines the politics and culture of the fuel alcohol (or ethanol) industry in the United States.

 Manuel is also active in public and oral history.
 His work as a public historian has appeared in Radical History Review and he has served as curator and online producer for historical exhibitions in Minnesota and Illinois.
 He has also been a director or contributor to several community oral history projects in the Saint Louis metro region.